SonnyF8/Countries/README.md

 # Countries
-List of Countries for Fred
+Display a list of Countries.

 - Loads and displays countries from URL.
 - Displays both Portrait and Landscape.